pchanial/python-for-data-scientists/source/ndarray.rst

 Views and copies
 ----------------

 A powerful aspect of NumPy's array model is that many operations can be performed without copying the data, which can be expensive especially when handling big datasets.
-For instance, indexing using a slice returns a view of the initial array, which mean that the initial and sliced arrays share the same memory buffer.
-This is a frequent source a confusion, so it is important to know which operations return a view and which ones a copy.
-A view of an ndarray is different from a reference: even though they share the same memory buffer, the viewing and viewed ndarrays are different Python objects:
+For instance, indexing using a slice returns a view on the initial array, which mean that the initial and sliced arrays share the same memory buffer.
+This is a frequent source a confusion, since modifying the view will affect the original array.
+It is then important to know which operations return a view and which ones a copy.
+A view on an array is different from a reference: even though they share the same memory buffer, the viewing and viewed arrays are different Python objects:

 >>> a = np.zeros(10)
 >>> b = a.view()